BSR

 References

 2. Zewen Li, Wenjie Yang, Shouheng Peng, Fan Liu.
-A Survey of Deep Convolutional Neural Network Architectures
+A Survey of Deep Convolutional Neural Network Architectures. arXiv:1605.07678

 Footnotes